kengz/SLM-Lab/README.md

 ## Experimentation framework

-Deep Reinforcement Learning is very empirical.
-The systematic building blocks above need a experimentation framework to study variables systematically.
-The experiment framework completes the lab.
+Deep Reinforcement Learning is highly empirical.
+The lab enables rapid and massive experimentations, hence it needs a way to quickly analyze data from many trials.
+The experiment  and analytics framework is the scientific method of the lab.

 ![](https://kengz.gitbooks.io/slm-lab/content/assets/demo_experiment_graph.png)
 >Experiment graph summarizing the trials in hyperparameter search.